amarnathreddy0201/amarnathreddy0201/README.md

 Mixed precision uses FP16 where safe (matrix multiplies, conv layers) and FP32 where needed (loss, weight updates).

-### 103) Perceptron

-    - Perceptron is a single-layer neural network that computes a weighted sum of inputs, adds a bias, and applies an activation function (originally a step function).
-It can only classify linearly separable data.

-    - MLP (Multi-Layer Perceptron) is a feedforward, fully connected neural network with one or more hidden layers.
-It uses non-linear activation functions and is trained using backpropagation with gradient descent, allowing it to learn non-linear decision boundaries.

 ### 104) ML VS DL

     - Machine Learning (ML): ML is a subset of AI where algorithms learn patterns from data to make predictions or decisions.
 Examples: decision trees, random forests, SVM, linear regression.
 It usually requires feature engineering (manual selection of input features).